mathiasbynens/he/README.md

 // → 'foo &copy; bar &ne; baz &#x1D306; qux'
 ```

 The global default setting can be overridden by modifying the `he.encode.options` object.
-This saves you from passing in an `options` object for every call to `encode`.
+This saves you from passing in an `options` object for every call to `encode` if you want to use the non-default setting.

 ```js
 // Read the global default setting: